Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mindtpy.rst

 .. autoclass:: pyomo.contrib.mindtpy.MindtPy.MindtPySolver
     :members:

-Get help
+Get Help
 --------
 Ways to get help: https://github.com/Pyomo/pyomo#getting-help

-Report a bug
+Report a Bug
 ------------

 If you find a bug in MindtPy, we will be grateful if you could